 - She is a playable figure in the Civilization V: Gods and Kings expansion, as Austria's leader.
 Her unique ability is one of only two ways you can peacefully annex a city-state in the game. note In addition, her unique building is a Coffee House, which should tell you all you need to know.

-- In Axis Powers Hetalia, a young and recently crowned Maria Theresa is seen alongside the embodiments of Austria and Hungary during both the War of the Austrian Succession and the Seven Years' War.
+- In Hetalia: Axis Powers, a young and recently crowned Maria Theresa is seen alongside the embodiments of Austria and Hungary during both the War of the Austrian Succession and the Seven Years' War.
 Even in the more historically recent, Austria still recalls her fondly alongside descendant Franz Joseph.

-- Played by Marianne Faithfull in Marie Antoinette, in which she spends most of her limited screen time pleading with her daughter to consummate her marriage.
+- In Marie Antoinette (the 2006 film), she spends most of her limited screen time pleading with her daughter to consummate her marriage.
+She's played by Marianne Faithfull.